 Most alkaloids belong to the vegetable kingdom where they often have a defensive function, for example they prevent the plants to be attacked by animals.

-Caffeine (with formula = C8H10N4O2) is an alkaloid that develop certain plants to ensure their survival since it is a potent pesticide and insecticide that repels or kills the insect attacks.
+Caffeine (with formula = C8H10N4O2) is an alkaloid that certain plants have developed to ensure their survival, since it is a potent pesticide and insecticide that repels or kills the insect attacks.

 Where’s caffeine?
 Plants rich in caffeine

 There are over 50 plants that contain this principle.
 The most important are:

 - Guarana (Paullinia cupana) Guarana seeds contain the highest amount of caffeine.

 - Coffee (Coffea arabiga) that contains in its seeds.